b-crawl/bcrawl/README.md

   - v1.12: Changed base delay for weapons: falchion (13->12), long sword (14->13).
   - v1.12.1: Staves of energy are removed.
 A staff of power can be used to channel mana, and enhancer staves remove spell hunger for their spell school.
   - v1.12.1: Boots of stealth and rings of stealth give 2x the stealth bonus.
+  - v1.12.1: Great maces have a different brand set, including the speed brand.

 #### Removed Items
   - Amulet of Harm